The best portable monitors in 2023

 The HP E14 G4 is among the best-looking portable monitors we've tested, and we're not just talking about its panel.
 Although, with its 400-nits brightness, 800:1 contrast ratio, and vibrant colours, that panel is just as stunning to look at.
 This 14-inch portable monitor is lightweight and slim, which makes it a great travel companion you'd love to show off, especially with its silver finish.

 There are other things to love here as well.
 It comes with a USB-C port with a 65W power pass-through so you can charge it up using the same cable that transmits data.
 It's more power-efficient than its predecessor.
 And, it comes with its own laptop sleeve as well as a kickstand that's stable and easy to use.
-Of course, its sub-$300/£300 makes it an attractive proposition as
+Of course, its sub-$300/£300 makes it an attractive proposition.

-What is a portable monitor
+How to choose a portable monitor

 There are several factors to consider when choosing the best portable laptop for you.
 First up, you'll need to decide just how portable you want it to be.
 All of the monitors in our list below can be powered without a mains connection, but their size and weight varies.